w3f/polguard/docs/DEVELOPMENT.md

 This design decision prioritizes a simple interface for defining handlers over simpler initialization logic.
 While the decorator-based approach makes the code more readable and maintainable for developers implementing new monitors, it requires careful management of the prototype chain.

-### Telemetry and Chain Separation

-Telemetry is not focused on real-time processing like the chain monitoring.
-It remains part of the repository as we don't yet have general batch processing tools, or offline reports/dashboards for non-real-time data analysis.
-The code duplication between telemetry and chain watcher implementations is considered acceptable given the temporary nature of the current telemetry implementation.

 ## Future Considerations and Known Issues

 ### Storage Implementation